 For the support and relief of the pilots, a Virtual Co-Pilot is being developed within NICo on the basis of artificial intelligence.
 The interaction of the pilot with the Virtual Co-Pilot must be as simple as possible.
 Future functions of the Virtual Co-Pilot must not only be intuitively operable; their behaviour must also be understandable and comprehensible for the pilot.

-The NICo research work into future cockpit functions for a Virtual Co-Pilot will focus on the interface to the pilot and on automated functions for error management and the mitigation of emergency situations.
+The NICo research work into future cockpit functions for a Virtual Co-Pilot will focus on the interface to the pilot and on assistance and automation functions.
+These functions are meant to ease the handling of system faults, emergency situations, or situations which, if not properly handled, would become emergency situations.

 Support through a remote co-pilot